 This challenge was inspired by a show called the Great British Bakeoff.
 I haven’t seen this show, but I have seen it’s American counterpart which, like the original, features a segment for showstopping desserts.
 For this challenge, a showstopper cake is defined to be a chocolate cake that is worthy of being the centerpiece of We Should Cocoa’s third anniversary party.

 This challenge was perfect timing for me as I just finished taking a couple of online cake decorating classes via Craftsy.
 One of the classes happened to be Decadent Cakes, taught by Alice Medrich.
 This online class features three sophisticated chocolate cakes, each more special than the last and all chocolate.
 Because it’s been around 90F this week, I went with simplest cake from the class, the Queen of Sheba chocolate torte, as I didn’t think I could adequately handle fancy chocolate work in this weather.
+This cake can also be found in Alice Medrich’s book Bittersweet but the class includes a lot of tips and information that aren’t included in the written recipe.

 The Queen of Sheba is really a single layer (nearly flour-less) chocolate almond cake and it’s covered with a beautiful and very shiny chocolate glaze which is marbled with milk and white chocolate.
 If you make it right, the glaze stays shiny even after it has set.
 It was fairly easy to make, but certainly elegant enough for a party.
 It isn’t strictly necessary to take a class to make this cake, but I highly recommend it as Alice Medrich is a wonderful teacher and the class was filled with all kinds of helpful tips about baking and working with chocolate.
 In addition to being beautiful, the cake is moist, rich and addictive.
 It’s dark and fudgy like a brownie, but lighter in texture, and the bittersweet chocolate flavor really comes through with a hint of almond as well.